What is Italian Wine Law?

 The Italian wine laws were updated in the year 1992 giving way to one more category.
 It also permitted wines to be declassified to a lower category if they didn’t satisfy the required standards.

-Italian wines are classified into the four categories which are mentioned in ascending order of the quality standards:
+Italian wines are classified into four categories which are mentioned in ascending order of the quality standards,

 1. Vino da Tavola (VdT)

 It is the simplest table wine with or without an indication of its origin.
 It is the lowest category of Italian wines.

 It is similar to the French wine category of Vin de Pays.
 The wines of this category are made from approved grapes of a specific region.
 It also guarantees minimum alcohol content and the area of production.